-How To Play
+How to Play

 Welcome to Phraseotomy, the game of storytelling and deception, where your creativity and casualness will help you fool your friends and catch them out in turn.

-5. Guess - The listeners all independently guess what the given wisp was.
-They may debate and deliberate but eventually announce (verbally should suffice) an answer each.
-Answers don’t have to be unique.
+They may debate and deliberate but eventually announce (verbally should suffice) 1 answer each.
+Answers need not be unique. - Score - The Storyteller is evaluated.

 GAME MODIFIERS